Do you want a personalised training plan that helps you achieve your goals?

 b) Physical - You will be stronger by doing the distance

-When I was training for the Amsterdam marathon in October 2017, my training hadn't gone particularly well:
+When I was training for the Amsterdam marathon in October 2017, my running hadn't gone very well:

 I'd lost a lot of training time due to an injury

 My second child was born in July

 So I tested out doing longer-than-race distance runs for the first time.
 My longest run was 28 miles (when a marathon is 26.2).